danieljancar/proxy-request-checker/README.md

 2023/12/21 18:30:25 Report successfully saved to test-output
 ```

+# Known Issues

+- [ ] If running the binary, the report is not saved to the specified file path, also the links.json file is not found.

 # Contributing

 I welcome contributions from everyone.
 Before you get started, please take a moment to review the [guidelines](.github/CONTRIBUTING.md).